TroelsMortensen/CodeLabs/Tutorials/EerToLogical/009 Recursive relationships.md

 ﻿# Recursive Relationships

+A recursive relationship (or unary) is a relationship from an entity to itself.
+We can have various multiplicities at both ends.

+## 1..1 : 1..1

 The rules are similar to those the 1:1 binary relationships just described previously.

-## 1..1 : 1..1

 ![](1to1rec-mandatory.svg)